 The main rule is that anyone who has been tested must stay at home until their test result becomes available.
 Household members do not have to be in quarantine.

-There are three exceptions to the main rule:
+There are some exceptions to the main rule:

 - People who have been tested even though they have no symptoms or have not been exposed to infection, do not have to stay at home awaiting a test result.